Just got your HSC results for 2020? Congratulations!

 In Part 2, we outline the role of the ATAR in the tertiary admittance process, and how scaling and moderation work.

-In this article, we go through how percentiles work and how they can affect the outcome of your ATAR against others.
+In this article, we go through how percentiles work, your HSC results and how they can affect the outcome of your ATAR against others.

-In Part 4, we look at bonus points and what they do to help get you into your selected university institution.
+In Part 4, we look at bonus points in relation to your HSC results and what they do to help get you into your selected university institution.

 With Part 5, we explore how UAC offers work and how you can make the best of UAC’s multi-round system of offering tertiary courses.